 upper level job

-How much does a Medical Records Research Coordinator make?
+How much does a Medical Records Research Coordinator make in the United States?

 Medical Records Research Coordinator Salaries by Percentile